arsenstorm/BadWindows/README.md

 Passwords entered into the form are sent to a request bin --> [requestbin.net](http://requestbin.net)
 And therefore, can be accessed remotely.

+## Important

+As of 20/10/2022, BadWindows is only supported on Windows 10.

+If you would like to contribute to add support for other versions of Windows, please read the [CONTRIBUTING.md](https://github.com/arsenstorm/BadWindows/blob/main/CONTRIBUTING.md) file.

 ## Requests
 Requests must be sent to a server.
 This can be done by using a GET Request: